-Since its inception in 2011 as part of Strategic Core business of the Fung Group and its global network accross the globe, idsMED has emerged as the leading Asian brand in medical distribution via regional expansion accross 8 countries, and counting~
+Since its inception in 2011 as part of Strategic Core business of the Fung Group and its global network across the globe, idsMED has emerged as the leading Asian brand in Medical Supply Chain Solutions via regional expansion across 9 countries, and counting~

 Our Case Studies

 From our vision, we believe in understanding the requirements of our customers to deliver the right solution for them.